joelpurra/recap/talks/beyond-anti-evil-maid.md

     - Each stored value depends on all the previous values.
     - Uses "incremental" hashing -- the stored value together with the previous hash.
   - Can be used to create disk crypto keys.
-  - There's no authenication; the system will just boot.
+  - There's no authentication; the system will just boot.
     - Doesn't prevent booting from disk as there's no password prompt.
-    - Introducing password promts is hard; no way of telling if the system is still trustworthy.
+    - Introducing password prompts is hard; no way of telling if the system is still trustworthy.
 - Anti evil maid.
   - Encrypt a phrase known only to the user, store in TPM.
   - Show on screen at boot, which proves that the system hasn't been tampered with.